voidloop/tntcrawler/readme.txt

-A Tkinter lightweigth graphical interface to download magnet links from the slow http://tntvillage.scambioetico.org.
+A Tkinter lightweight graphical interface to download magnet links from the slow http://tntvillage.scambioetico.org.
 The interface interacts with the software Transmission (https://transmissionbt.com) via transmission-daemon.
 With this software you are able to search and download magnet links and